nethmidesilva28/university-course-registration-system-case-study/01. Project Overview /Project_Objectives.md

 ## Primary Objective

-To design a centralized University Course Registration System that simplifies and automates the course enrollment process for students, academic advisors, lecturers, and administrators.
+To design a centralized University Course Registration System which simplifies and automates the course enrollment process for students, academic advisors, lecturers, and administrators.

 ## Business Objectives